lancer1977/retroarch_obs_scripts/README.md

 Currently things are fairly opinionated as trying to get things working locally.
 Most of the directories are located at the top of *whatson.py* and the subfolder decoration is currently in *playing.py*

+## NOTE: You need to play a default.png in the root directory of the art folder in case no good match can be made.
+Otherwise it will not change the image at all.

 ### Entry Code - whatson.py
 python whatson.py